Ki-Reply-GmbH/hackathon_docs_gen/Readme_template.txt

 Define different kind of metrics to evaluate the performance of the project, if exists. such as BLEU score, accuracy, recall, precision etc.

+## Real-life applications of the project
+Define the real life use cases about the project and for more info refer to the Documentation folder and if necesseary refer specific documents.

 ## License
 This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details.
 Add the License with the follwoing link.